 After taking two basic German courses, an opportunity to go to Germany for a month for language and cultural immersion came up.
 I ended up joining this wonderful journey with my German professor and 6 other US-American friends where we participated in an intensive German language course at Goethe institute and explored many cities in Germany from a variety of perspectives: art history, politics, history, and so on.
 It was a lot of fun to learn German with other international students and to interact with my host family.

-I had an idea when I was in Germany.
 “Since I am thinking about doing my Master here, why don’t I visit several universities and talk to the students and admission offices?”
 Thus, I ended up visiting and touring universities in Bonn, Munich, Heidelberg, and Berlin.
 In the plane back to the States, I was fully determined to go to Germany for a Master’s program.

 I started doing more research about the universities and requirements in Germany.
 It turns out many German Master programs want to see a bachelor thesis from a student (not strictly required).
 Although it’s not required for my bachelor program, I sent an email to a professor if I could work in his lab and write a thesis.
 Thankfully, I had ended up having a wonderful laboratory experience in my senior year which greatly helped my admission and acceptance to universities and scholarships.